 Mediation in Civil and Commercial disputes

-Until recently in Greece, the only way to resolve a dispute between two parties was going to court.
+Mediation was not always an alternative to legal procedures for dispute resolution for the world.
+For most European countries and Britain, mediation is a tool to resolve disputes cheap and fast in comparison to courts.
+In Greece however, until recently, the only way to resolve a dispute between two parties was going to court.
 This involved up to several years of litigation, extremely high cost and relationship damage between the two parties.
 Current law offers parties the opportunity to resolve almost every dispute under private law through mediation with the participation of an impartial and neutral third party, the mediator, taking the role of the facilitator in a non-formal, more cost-effective, less time-consuming and less adversarial than traditional litigation process.

 Most of the disputes that arise in our everyday life and professional activities, such as commercial disputes, banking and insurance disputes, financial disputes, inheritance disputes, labor disputes, real estate disputes, medical liability disputes, family disputes, landlord-tenant disputes, construction disputes, intellectual property disputes and many others, can be settled in a satisfactory manner for both parties with mediation.